Streets for All: Kalamazoo Ave (2026-2027)

 A rending of plans for Kalamazoo Ave from above

-Kalamazoo Avenue is one of several downtown streets that will be entirely rebuilt in the coming years as part of the City’s Streets For All program.
-The project will convert Kalamazoo Ave from a one-way, high-speed corridor into a two-way street that is safer, more comfortable, and more accessible for people walking, biking, driving, and doing business along the corridor.
+Kalamazoo Ave will be entirely rebuilt starting in July 2026.
+The project will eventually convert Kalamazoo Ave from a one-way, high-speed corridor into a two-way street that is safer, more connected, and more accessible for people driving, walking, biking, and doing business downtown.

 Streets For All also includes improvements to Michikal St, Michigan Ave, Lovell St, South St, and other downtown streets as part of a coordinated effort to create a safer, more connected, and people-centered street network in Kalamazoo.